-- 124. The Consumer Plaintiffs reallege and incorporate by reference the paragraphs of this Complaint as if set forth herein. - 125.
+- 151. The Consumer Plaintiffs reallege and incorporate by reference the paragraphs of this Complaint as if set forth herein. - 152.
 For the last three years, Defendants have fraudulently and deceptively led the Consumer Plaintiffs and members of the Classes to believe that the Products are "100% Recyclable."
-Defendants also failed to inform the Consumer Plaintiffs and members of the Classes that the Products are not "100% Recyclable," that approximately 30% of PET plastic recycled is lost due to contamination during the recycling process, that it is economically infeasible to recycle the bottle caps and plastic film labels, and that the bottle caps and plastic film labels must be disposed or incinerated.
-Thus, Defendants' claim that the Products are "100% Recyclable" is false. - 126.
-Defendants knew that the "100% Recyclable" representation on the Products was false when they made it or they made the representation recklessly without regard for its truth because Defendants engineered and manufactured the Products and reasonably should have investigated whether the Products were "100% Recyclable" before marketing them as such. - 127.
+Defendants also failed to inform the Consumer Plaintiffs and members of the Classes that the Products are not "100% Recyclable," that existing recycling infrastructure cannot and does not recycle the bottle caps and plastic film labels, that the bottle caps and plastic film labels must be landfilled or incinerated, and that approximately 30% of plastic that is recycled is lost due to contamination during the recycling process.
+Thus, Defendants' claim that the Products are "100% Recyclable" is false.

+- 153. Defendants knew that the "100% Recyclable" representation on the Products was false when they made it or they made the representation recklessly without regard for its truth because Defendants engineered and manufactured the Products and reasonably should have investigated whether the Products were "100% Recyclable" before marketing them as such. - 154.
 These misrepresentations and omissions were material at the time they were made.
-They concerned material facts that were essential to the analysis undertaken by the Consumer Plaintiffs and members of the Classes as to whether to purchase the Products.

-- 128. Defendants made identical misrepresentations and omissions to members of the Classes regarding the Products. - 129.
+They concerned material facts that were essential to the analysis undertaken by the Consumer Plaintiffs and members of the Classes as to whether to purchase the Products. - 155.
+Defendants made identical misrepresentations and omissions to members of the Classes regarding the Products. - 156.
 The Consumer Plaintiffs and those similarly situated reasonably relied to their detriment on Defendants' fraudulent misrepresentations and omissions.
-Had the Consumer Plaintiffs and those similarly situated been adequately informed and not intentionally deceived by Defendants, they would have acted differently by, without limitation, not purchasing (or paying less for) the Products. - Defendants had a duty to inform the Consumer Plaintiffs and members of the Classes at 130. the time of their purchases that the Products were not "100% Recyclable," that approximately 30% of PET plastic recycled is lost due to contamination during the recycling process, that it is economically infeasible to recycle the bottle caps and plastic film labels, and that the bottle caps and plastic film labels must be disposed or incinerated.
+Had the Consumer Plaintiffs and those similarly situated been adequately informed and not intentionally deceived by Defendants, they would have acted differently by, without limitation, not purchasing (or paying less for) the Products. - 157.
+Defendants had a duty to inform the Consumer Plaintiffs and members of the Classes at the time of their purchases that the Products were not "100% Recyclable," that existing recycling infrastructure cannot and does not recycle the bottle caps and plastic film labels, that the bottle caps and plastic film labels must be disposed or incinerated, and that approximately 30% of PET plastic recycled is lost due to contamination during the recycling process.
 Defendants failed to provide this information to class members.
 Class members relied to their detriment on Defendants' omissions.
 These omissions were material to the decisions of the class members to purchase the Products.
 In making these omissions, Defendants breached their duty to class members.
-Defendants also gained financially from, and as a result of, their breach. - 131.
-By and through such fraud, deceit, misrepresentations and/or omissions, Defendants intended to induce the Consumer Plaintiffs, and those similarly situated, to alter their position to their detriment.
-Specifically, Defendants fraudulently and deceptively induced the Consumer Plaintiffs, and those similarly situated, to, without limitation, pay a premium to purchase the Products. - As a direct and proximate result of Defendants' misrepresentations and omissions, the 132.
+Defendants also gained financially from, and as a result of, their breach.

+158. By and through such fraud, deceit, misrepresentations and/or omissions, Defendants intended to induce the Consumer Plaintiffs, and those similarly situated, to alter their position to their detriment.
+Specifically, Defendants fraudulently and deceptively induced the Consumer Plaintiffs, and those similarly situated, to, without limitation, pay a premium to purchase the Products.

+- As a direct and proximate result of Defendants' misrepresentations and omissions, the 159.
 Consumer Plaintiffs, and those similarly situated, have suffered damages.
 In particular, the Consumer Plaintiffs seek to recover on behalf of themselves and those similarly situated the price premium paid for the Products, i.e., the difference between the price consumers paid for the Products and the price that they would have paid but for Defendants' misrepresentation.
-This premium can be determined by using econometric or statistical techniques such as hedonic regression or conjoint analysis. - Defendants' conduct as described herein was willful and malicious and was designed to 133.

-maximize Defendants' profits even though Defendants knew that it would cause loss and harm to the Consumer Plaintiffs and those similarly situated.
+This premium can be determined by using econometric or statistical techniques such as hedonic regression or conjoint analysis. - 160.
+Defendants' conduct as described herein was willful and malicious and was designed to maximize Defendants' profits even though Defendants knew that it would cause loss and harm to the Consumer Plaintiffs and those similarly situated.